 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how each IAM management approach is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the Dataproc Metastore Table IAM Policy resource reference for all available configuration options.

 Let's manage GCP Dataproc Metastore Table IAM Policies